sophiakenney/compare_sdublin/README.md

      * full dataset `gene_presence_absence` tables can be downloaded [here](https://zenodo.org/records/15652582)
 9. anno.R - plot Figure 3D
 10. snp.R - plot Figure 4B-D (Figure 4A generated with [iTOL](https://itol.embl.de/))
+     * As the way the chord diagrams are plotted imply transmission directionality that cannot be reliably inferred, plots were edited in [Flourish](https://flourish.studio/) to resolve this and generate the figures seen in the manuscript.